Extending CDCL-based Model Enumeration with Weights: Chronological vs. Non-Chronological Backtracking

 \section{Chronological vs. Non-Chronological Backtracking}

 Integrating weight reasoning into CDCL-based enumeration gives rise to two distinct solver designs, depending on how conflicts (both Boolean and weight-based) are resolved.
 The first adopts the classical non-chronological clause-learning paradigm of modern SAT solvers \cite{toda2016implementing, liang2022allsatcc}.
 The second combines CDCL with \emph{chronological backtracking} as used in recent AllSAT engines \cite{toda2016implementing, spallitta2025disjoint}.
 These two strategies have been explored in the non-weighted setting \cite{spallitta2024disjoint, spallitta2025disjoint}, but weight-based pruning could accentuate their trade-offs in the weighted case.
+We emphasize that the distinction between chronological and non-chronological backtracking is well established in prior work \cite{toda2016implementing, mohle2019combining, spallitta2024disjoint}.
+Rather than redefining these notions, we focus on the different implementation requirements that arise when they are instantiated in AllSAT-style enumeration, in particular with respect to model blocking and exhaustive traversal.